codership/galera/Docs_tommi/python3/source/configuration.rst

 When a node is receiving a state transfer, it cannot process and apply incoming write sets because it has no state to apply them to yet.
-Depending on a state transfer mechanism (for example, *mysqldump*), the node that sends the state transfer may not be able to apply write sets.
+Depending on the state transfer mechanism (for example, *mysqldump*), the node that sends the state transfer may not be able to apply write sets.
 Instead, the node must cache the write sets for a catch-up phase.
-Currently, the write sets are cached in memory and, if the system runs out of memory, either the state transfer will fail or the cluster will block and wait for the state transfer to end.
+The Writeset Cache (GCache) is used to cache write sets on memory-mapped files on disk.
+These files are allocated as needed.
+In other words, the limit for the cache is the available disk space.
+Writing on disk reduces memory consumption.

-To control memory usage for writeset caching, adjust the Galera parameters below:
+However, if you want to adjust flow control settings, adjust the *Galera Cluster* parameters below:

 - ``gcs.recv_q_hard_limit`` |---| the maximum allowed size of
   recv queue.
 This should normally be half of (RAM + swap).
-  If this limit is exceeded, Galera will abort the server
+  If this limit is exceeded, *Galera Cluster* will abort the server
 - ``gcs.recv_q_soft_limit`` |---| A fraction of ``gcs.recv_q_hard_limit``
   after which replication rate will be throttled.
 - ``gcs.max_throttle`` |---| How much we can throttle the replication